Psychics – The Research Debate

 However, I never confuse my memories of the show with what I’m experiencing during my visit.
 For me, first-person experiences are totally different from what I’ve learned from prior sources.

 During my visit, I’ll say things such as, “Oh, this isn’t anything like it looked on TV.”
-Or, “This is the exact same angle they showed in the photos, on TV.”
+Or, “This is the exact same angle they showed in the TV coverage.”

 Likewise, I don’t mix up psychic messages and my historical studies.